prototux/TCL-TV-reverse-engineering/README.md

 Reverse engineering of a TCL TV firmware

+# NOTE: This is only the documentation repository, for the current re-implementation project, see [https://github.com/prototux/FvgnTvService](https://github.com/prototux/FvgnTvService)

 ## Context
 I bought a TCL U55S6908 to use as a monitor for my steambox/htpc, and wanted to add it to my home automation system, so i can start it and set some settings over the network.

-If this TV supports UPNP remote control, the bootloader (uboot with secos) doesn't support WakeOnLan, also, the remote control is pretty basic, only repeating the remote control. i wanted something better.
+If this TV supports UPNP remote control, the bootloader (uboot with secos) doesn't support WakeOnLan, also, the UPNP remote control is pretty basic, only doing the same as the IR remote control. i wanted something better.

 Also, the "Smart TV 2" system is slow and useless, if i can get rid of it, that would be a nice thing, i don't need a minesweeper game on my TV.